This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Economies d’énergie : équipez-vous d’une couette chaude pour l’hiver

-Energy savings: turn down the heat
+Save energy: turn down the heat

 Here are the temperatures recommended by the agency for ecological transition:

-- Living areas : 20 to 21°C when we are present, 16 to 17°C the rest of the time
+Living rooms: 20 to 21°C when we're present, 16 to 17°C the rest of the time

-- Bathroom : 22°C when we're washing, 16 to 17°C the rest of the time
+Bathroom: 22°C when we're washing, 16 to 17°C the rest of the time

 The ideal temperature for sleeping